 - Look at the weather in advance for a day where clear skies are predicted.

 - Get into the park as early as possible to find a parking spot and stake out where you want to shoot from.
+Find out where you are allowed to shoot from here.

 - Bring snacks, a small chair, and whatever else you need to wait for the 3-4 hours before sunset.